srusskih/SublimeJEDI/README.md

 #### Function args fill up on completion

 SublimeJEDI allow fill up function parameters by [default](sublime_jedi.sublime-settins#13).
-Thanks to @krya no you can turn it off.
+Thanks to @krya, now you can turn it off.

 	# sublime_jedi.sublime-settings
 	{